marguskaidja/php-accessors/README.md

 _Mutator_ parameter must be string or array representing a PHP callable.
 Following callable syntaxes are supported:
 1. `<function>`
 1. `<class>::<method>`
-1. `$this-><method>` (`$this` is replaced in runtime with the object instance in which context the accessor is currently executing)
+1. `$this-><method>` (`$this` is replaced during runtime with the object instance where the accessor belongs)

-It can contain a special variable named `%property%` which is replaced during parsing phase with the property name it applies.
+It may contain special variable named `%property%` which is replaced with the property name it applies.
 This is useful only when specifying mutator globally in class attribute.

 Specified callable must accept assignable value as first parameter and must return a value to be assigned to property.